rdammkoehler/CucumberCPPDemoProject/README.md

        gem install gherkin cucumber
        gem install rspec

-            # you may have difficultly with Ruby needing libyaml, if so do the following
+            # you may have difficultly with Ruby and fixing it is a REAL MESS -- figure out a clean way
-               sudo apt-get install libyaml-dev
-               rvm reinstall 1.9.3

 5) Download and compile Cucumber-CPP